i11g/Manual-Testing-Projects/README.md

 - Foody
 - Story Spoil
 -
--  The Web Apps were provided by SoftUni and are part of the course
+-  The Web Apps were provided by SoftUni and are part of the course QA Fundamentals and manual Testing

 ## Technologies Used
 - manual testing